nickbild/gi-pi/README.md

 <img src="https://raw.githubusercontent.com/nickbild/retro_audio/main/media/closeup_sm.jpg">
 </p>

-The SP0256-AL2 was originally avaialable in the early 1980s in speech add-ons for the VIC-20, Atari 8-bit computers, and the Tandy TRS-80.
+The SP0256-AL2 was originally available in the early 1980s in speech add-ons for the VIC-20, Atari 8-bit computers, and the Tandy TRS-80.
 Radio Shack sold the bare chip as the "Narrator Speech Processor".

 The AY-3-8910 was first produced in 1978, and was in arcade and pinball games, the Intellivision and Vectrex game consoles, and in sound cards for the Apple II and TRS-80 Color Computer.